Limpsfield: History

 The parish church of Saint Peter was constructed in the late 12th century and is a grade I listed building, extensively restored in the 19th century.
 The tower, with two-light plate-tracery windows of c.1260, is made of ironstone rubble with stone dressings and dressed stone to north aisle.
 In addition it has a wooden-shingled spire with a wooden cross surmounted.
 St Peter's church is also home to the last stained glass windows produced by John David Hayward, who lived for many years in nearby Edenbridge; the window depicts Saint Cecilia.
 Hayward was a leading artist in stained glass in the 20th century.

 There are approximately twenty medieval buildings within the parish, and there are 89 listed buildings.

 Landmarks

 The village heart is in a conservation area and some of the surrounding area is National Trust land including Limpsfield Common.
 Staffhurst Wood is also within the parish boundaries and is notable for its bluebells in spring.
 Limpsfield Chart has a golf course and cricket club.
 Limpsfield itself has a football team and a tennis club and its current cricket club is a united team with Oxted, named Oxted & Limpsfield Cricket Club with two grounds.

 The village is served by Oxted railway station.

+Limpsfield Grange School is a SEND school for girls and formerly an open air school.

+The house known as the Manor House, High Street, is thought by Gillian Tindall to have been originally a cottage of the fifteenth or sixteenth century, much expanded and altered in the following centuries, and never in fact a manor house.
+It is a listed building.
+The building was a school, Manor House School, from 1897 to 1969.
+Notable former pupils include Tindall herself, Diana Rowden, agent in the Special Operations Executive, and Mary Soames, writer and daughter of Churchill.
+Tindall's book Three Houses, Many Lives (2012) is partly about the building.